isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 Multi-Threaded Configuration (HA+MT)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-HA peer communication consists of specialized API commands sent between HA peers.
-Prior to Kea 1.9.7, each peer had to be paired with a local instance of
-:iscman:`kea-ctrl-agent` in order to exchange commands.
-The agent received HA commands
-via HTTP, communicated via Linux socket with the local peer to carry out the
-command, and then sent the response back to the requesting peer via HTTP.
-To
-send HA commands, each peer opened its own HTTP client connection to the URL of
-each of its peers.

-In Kea 1.9.7 and newer, it is possible to configure HA to use direct
+It is possible to configure HA to use direct
 multi-threaded communication between peers.
 We refer to this mode as HA+MT.
 With HA+MT enabled, each peer runs its own dedicated, internal HTTP listener
 (i.e. server) which receives and responds to commands directly, thus eliminating
-the need for an agent to carry out HA protocol between peers.
+the need for an agent to carry out the HA protocol between peers.
 In addition, both
-the listener and client components use multi-threading to support multiple,
+the listener and client components use multi-threading to support multiple
 concurrent connections between peers.
 By eliminating the agent and executing
-multiple command exchanges in parallel, HA throughput between peers should
+multiple command exchanges in parallel, HA throughput between peers
-improve considerably in most situations.
+improves considerably over earlier versions of Kea in most situations.

 The following parameters have been added to the HA configuration, to support
 HA+MT operation: